yugabyte/yugabyte-db/docs/content/preview/drivers-orms/elixir/phoenix.md

 The following tutorial shows how to implement an Elixir app using the Phoenix framework with the Ecto ORM.
 The app connects to a YugabyteDB cluster, creates a sample table, populates it with a few records, and changes data transactionally.

-The source for the application can be found in the [following repository](https://github.com/YugabyteDB-Samples/yugabytedb-simple-elixir-app/tree/main/phoenix/simple_app).
+The source for the application can be found in the [yugabytedb-simple-elixir-app](https://github.com/YugabyteDB-Samples/yugabytedb-simple-elixir-app/tree/main/phoenix/simple_app) repository.

 ## Prerequisites

 This tutorial assumes that you have:

 - YugabyteDB up and running.
-Download and install YugabyteDB by following the steps in [Quick start](../../../../quick-start/).
+Download and install YugabyteDB by following the steps in [Quick start](../../../quick-start/).

 - The latest versions of [Elixir, Erlang VM, IEx and Mix](https://elixir-lang.org/docs.html) (tested with Elixir 1.17.1 and Erlang/OTP 26 erts-14.2.5).

-## Create Phoenix Project
+## Create Phoenix project

-In this section you create a Phoenix project and configure it working with an existing YugabyteDB cluster.
+In this section you create a Phoenix project and configure it to work with an existing YugabyteDB cluster.

 First, use the `mix` tool to create a project template and pull all required dependencies: